Course Outline

 Machine Translated

-Primarily, the professionalism of the trainer.
-I highly value the fact that they are a practitioner and share their experiences with us.
-I wish there were more people like this on my career path :)
+First and foremost, the professionalism of the trainer.
+I greatly appreciate that they are a practitioner and share their experiences with us.
+More people like this on my career path :)

 Patryk - Atmoterm SA